Majuli district: Demographics

-As of the 2011 census, Majuli district has a population of 1,67,304.
-Scheduled Castes make up 23,878 (14.27%), while Scheduled Tribes make up 77,603 (46.38%) of the population.

-165,699 are Hindus which is 99.04% of the population.
+As of the 2011 census, Majuli district has a population of 1,67,304, entirely rural.
+Majuli has a sex ratio of 955 females per 1000 males.
+Scheduled Castes and Scheduled Tribes make up 23,878 (14.27%) and 77,603 (46.38%) of the population.
+Hinduism is the predominant religion, practiced by 99.04% of the population.
+Majuli is famous throughout Assam for its large number of Satras.

 At the time of the 2011 census, 54.47% of the population spoke Assamese, 41.01% Mising, 1.66% Bengali and 1.22% Deori as their first language.

 Politics

-Majuli (Vidhan Sabha constituency) falls under the 99 constituency of legislative assembly of Assam.
-It is a reserved seat for the Scheduled tribes (ST).
-Majuli is one of the 9 assembly segments of Lakhimpur Lok Sabha constituency.
-At present Sarbananda Sonowal (2014-) is the Member of Parliament from Bharatiya Janata Party and was the Union Minister of State-Independent Charge for Sports & Youth Affairs, Skill Development & Entrepreneurship but resigned after becoming Chief Minister of Assam.
+Majuli (Vidhan Sabha constituency) falls under the 99 constituency of the legislative assembly of Assam.
+It is a reserved seat for the Scheduled Tribes (ST).
+The current MLA from Majuli is Bhuban Gam of the Bharatiya Janata Party.

+Majuli is one of the 10 assembly segments of Jorhat (Lok Sabha constituency).
+At present, Gaurav Gogoi is the Member of Parliament from the Indian National Congress.
+He is also currently appointed as the Deputy Leader of Indian National Congress in Lok Sabha.

 It is under jurisdiction of Mising Autonomous Council having three constituencies.
-Rajib Lochan Pegu won the seat [2001-2006 & 2006-2011, 2011- 2016] was MLA from Mājuli in Assam Assembly until 2016.
-He was bearing the portfolio of Minister of State (Ind.), Water Resources Dev., WPT & BC, in the Government of Assam.